Errorbill100/harry-potter-gen-z/book_1/chapter_1.md

 During that day, emo thoughts kept dabbing across Mr Dursley's mind.
 He later left the building and nearly sister slammed into someone just outside his door.

 "Naurrr," he grunted, as the man nearly fell.
 However, he didn't seem triggered at all- instead, the funky little dude pressed the slay button.
 "So true, bestie!
-Even Muggles like u should slayy today, when The Sussiest Of Bakas has been canceled at last!"
+Even Muggles like u should so slayy the day, when The Sussiest Of Bakas has been canceled at last ur like so woke!"

-And then the old man hugged Mr Dursley (real) and headed off.
+And then the old man hugged Mr Dursley and headed off fr.

 Mr Dursley couldn't even find it in him to yeah fortnite 10k we're about to go down babey.
 He hurried to his car and The Fast and the Furious: Tokyo Drift—ed straight home.